MS Intune Integration Guide – How to integrate Microsoft Intune with Reftab

 Why Assets May Be Skipped During Intune Sync

-To prevent assets from incorrectly overwriting each other or oscillating between updates, Reftab will skip the affected device rather than applying an update or creating a duplicate asset.
+To prevent records from incorrectly overwriting each other, Reftab will skip the affected device entirely rather than risk applying a bad update or creating a duplicate.

 Enhance your asset management by integrating Reftab with Microsoft Entra for seamless SaaS discovery and utilization tracking.
 This setup builds on your current infrastructure, automating the management of both hardware and software assets.
 Click here to get started.